H3lllfir3/URLInspector/README.md

-# URL Data Management CLI
+# URL Sentry - URL Monitoring and Management CLI

 This is a Python CLI tool for managing URL data, including status code, title, JS files, content length, and more.
 It allows you to add, remove, and view URL data in a simple and convenient way.